ros2/design/articles/060_ros_middleware_interface.md

 > Any features that you do not use you do not pay for.

-That implies that there should be no overhead for either the build time nor the runtime due to the ability to support different middleware implementations.
+This implies that there should be no overhead for neither the build time nor the runtime due to the ability to support different middleware implementations.
 However the additional abstraction due to the middleware interface is still valid in order to hide implementation details from the user.

 ## Design of the *middleware interface*